vuminhtue/SMU_Deep_Learning_Keras/index.md

 > ## Instructor
 > - **Instructor**: Tue Vu
 > - **Office**: 2119 Barre Hall, Clemson University
-> - **Office Hours**: Wed 8.30-11.30 Zoom
+> - **Office Hours**: Wed 8.30-11.30 Zoom; Fri 9.00-10am
 > - **Email**: tuev@clemson.edu
 {: .prereq}

 > ## Workshop Description
-> Machine learning is the science of teaching computers to reproduce the assigned procedure without being explicitly programmed.
-It has been used in many practical applications such as self-driving cars, speech recognition, email spam classification.
-It has been widely used not only in engineering (hydroinformatics, bioinformatics, genomics, geosciences and remote sensing, mechatronics) but also in economy, health sciences and even in real estates industry.
-This workshop provides an overall introduction to machine learning specifically with R programming language which utilizes abundance of R statistical packages.
-Such topics include: (1) Supervised learning (regression analysis, distance-based algorithm, regularization algorithm, tree-based algorithm, Bayes algorithm, support vector machines, artificial neural networks).
-(2) Unsupervised learning (clustering, dimensionality reduction).
-The course will also draw from numerous case studies and applications that can be applied in different engineering programs.
+> This is the introductory workshop on Deep Learning in Python using Keras library.
+Within this workshop, students will learn how to apply Keras library into Deep Learning.
+> After this workshop, students learn how to use Keras for Classification/Regression problem, application of CNN for image classification, RNN for time series forecasting.

-Pre-requisite for the course is “Introduction to R programming”, offered by CITI team.
+Pre-requisite for the course is “Introduction to Machine Learning in Python using scikit-learn”, offered by CITI team.
 >
 {: .prereq}